IBMTechSales/liberty-enterprise-deployment-labs/1070-Liberty-observabiity-Instana/README.md

     ![](./images/media/image78.png)

-6. In Instana, within a few minutes, you will see that workflow diagram in the Instana **`dependencies`** view update as illustrated below.
+6. In Instana, within a few minutes, you will see that workflow diagram in the Instana **`Dependencies`** view update as illustrated below.

     This is because during this time, Instana is trying to observe the database using the **`jdbc`** service.